-THL 536 (431).
-Pentateuch (3) B The course will first examine the sources that were eventually combined to form the narratives we now have.
+THL 504 (388).
+Pentateuch (3) B The course first examines the sources that were eventually combined to form the narratives we now have.
 The characteristics and historical settings of each source will be studied.
 Then various narratives will be studied in view of the place of the Pentateuch in the canon.

-THL 537 (331).
-Prophets (3) B The course will examine the historical context, literary style, and theological themes of the major prophets from both the Assyrian and Babylonian periods.
+THL 505 (331).
+Prophets (3) B The course examines the historical context, literary style, and theological themes of the major prophets from the Assyrian, Babylonian and Persian periods.
 Questions about the nature of revelation and prophecy as well as the fulfillment of the prophets in the New Testament will be addressed.